Pax Mafiosa: Etymology

 The name is usually used in reference to the Sicilian Mafia and other Italian organized crime groups.
 The name is modeled on the Latin Pax Romana (English: "Roman Peace"), which was a long period of relative peace in the Roman Empire due to its power and influence.
 Just as this term led to derivative terms, such as Pax Britannica and Pax Americana, the term Pax Mafiosa has also led to derivative usage.
 The phrase is sometimes written as Pax Mafioso, however Mafiosa is the grammatically correct and more common variant.

 As applied to Mexico

-The term Pax Sinaloa is used to describe the peace that occurred due to the power of the Sinaloa Cartel during the Mexican Drug War.
-This has also been referred to as the Pax Narcotica.
+The term Pax Sinaloa (Latin for “Sinaloa Peace”) is used to describe the peace that occurred due to the power of the Sinaloa Cartel during the Mexican drug war.
+This has also been referred to as the Pax Narcotica (“Narcotic Peace”).